How long does a solar panel installation take?

 This part of the process can span over a few days or weeks, depending on how much luck you have in your search!

 Researching a company can get stressful.
 Luckily, you can let SolarReviews do the hard part for you.
 We can connect you with the top-rated local solar installers in your area.

 Time: 1 week

-Once it’s determined that your roof is ready for solar, an engineer will get started on designing your solar system.
-Your electricity usage, roof characteristics, local building code requirements, and utility requirements are all taken into account when designing the system.
+A solar engineer will take care of the design part.
+Your electricity usage, local building code requirements, and utility requirements are all taken into account when designing your system.

-The design process can take anywhere from two to three weeks on average, but it may take longer if your roof is more complex.
-Still, the planning stage for complicated systems probably won’t take much more than four weeks to complete.
+This can take anywhere from two to three weeks on average, but it may take longer if your roof is more complex.
+All in all, the design stage for more complicated systems shouldn’t take much more than four weeks.